 At most destinations we had a choice of three or four tours, with one or more including a seasonal market.
 With Christmas Day gift giving just days away, we felt a heightened sense of mission prowling the lanes of stalls filled with foods and handicrafts distinctive to this part of the world.

-Our one-week “Danube Christmas Markets” adventure on the Scenic Amber, one of 13 river ships operated in Europe by Scenic Luxury Cruises & Tours, started, appropriately, in the Bavarian city of Nuremburg (pop.
+Our one-week “Danube Christmas Markets” adventure on the Scenic Amber, one of 13 river ships operated in Europe by Scenic Luxury Cruises & Tours, started, appropriately, in the Bavarian city of Nuremberg (pop.
 530,000), home to Germany’s biggest and most famous Christmas market.
 We then sailed to Regensburg and Passau before calling at four Austrian cities—Linz, Melk, Dürnstein and Vienna.
 The holiday fling ended in Budapest, Hungary, two days before Christmas.

-Come Advent season in Nuremburg’s Old Town, row after row of huts trimmed in candy cane-striped awnings crowd the cobbled plaza by the Church of Our Lady.
-Many Scenic Amber passengers took the city tour that included the Christkindlesmarkt, a Nuremburg tradition since 1628.
+Come Advent season in Nuremberg’s Old Town, row after row of huts trimmed in candy cane-striped awnings crowd the cobbled plaza by the Church of Our Lady.
+Many Scenic Amber passengers took the city tour that included the Christkindlesmarkt, a Nuremberg tradition since 1628.
 Drifting among the 170 stalls, they shopped for handmade ornaments, wooden toys, nutcrackers, candles, soaps and other artisan wares.
 Among the must-try foods and drinks: wine mulled with spices like cinnamon and cloves (Glühwein), finger-like Nuremburg bratwursts, and all shapes and sizes of the highly spiced gingerbread (Lebkuchen) made with honey, oats and ground nuts (little flour, if any).
 One tour option featured a gingerbread-baking class.

-Regensburg, 53 miles downriver from Nuremburg, boasts Germany’s largest medieval district, the perfect backdrop for Christmas shopping.
+Regensburg, 53 miles downriver from Nuremberg, boasts Germany’s largest medieval district, the perfect backdrop for Christmas shopping.
 Scenic-arranged walking tours in Regensburg’s Old Town offered the option of holiday markets in the main square or at St. Emmeram Palace, the ancestral home of Regensburg’s princely Thurn und Taxis family.
 Every year the family, the largest private landowner in Germany, hosts a first-rate market.
 My group had time to peruse the stalls before and after a tour of the palace, an important monastery in the Middle Ages.

 Around the courtyard’s Christmas tree and across the grounds, wood fires kept us warm as we stood at tables with hot drinks (though the outdoor temperature that afternoon was a not-so-bad 48 degrees).
 Each tour member received a voucher good for one cup at a Glühwein stand.
 Throughout the cruise, passengers had fun collecting these souvenir cups inscribed with the year and name of the market (instead of returning them for the deposit).
 With my blueberry-flavored wine I had a piece of chocolate-covered gingerbread with almonds.
 If only there had been room in my tummy for the crepes or waffles, the hot chestnuts or candied mixed nuts, or the apple strudel in vanilla sauce.